“Your acting coach / teacher can’t come to set to hold your hand. Their goal should be to make themselves expendable.” John B. Lowe

-I’ve been a professional actor for over 30 years and I’ve been teaching and coaching actors for more than 25.
-Here are some thoughts about acting and acting classes.
+I’ve been a professional actor for over 35 years and I’ve been teaching and coaching actors for almost as long.
+Here are some of my thoughts about acting and acting classes.

 ACTING IS COLLABORATIVE

 Collaboration is vital to the success of any film or TV project.
 An actor is a member of a large team of skilled and talented people working together to tell a story on film.
 Actors are visible, key creators in that collaboration, who are responsible for a specific portion of a complex, creative process.

 An actor should understand how their work can effectively contribute to the project.
 They should endeavour to work in partnership with the other actors and all their creative collaborators.
 An actor should consistently strive to produce excellent work that serves the project well.